About the competition

 The North American Cartographic Information Society (NACIS) recognizes the importance of dynamic mapping in cartography.
 We are sponsoring the 17th Annual Student Dynamic Map Competition to promote cartographic excellence and innovation in this versatile medium.

 There are two competition categories: individual projects and group projects.

 Each map will be judged by a panel of three professional cartographers.
-The winners will be announced (and demonstrated) during this year’s NACIS annual meeting in Minneapolis, Minnesota.
+The winners will be announced (and demonstrated) during the 2016 NACIS annual meeting in Colorado Springs.
 The winners will also be announced in the following issue of Cartographic Perspectives.

 Cash prizes of $500 will be awarded to both the best individual and best group entry.
 At the discretion of the judges, additional noteworthy maps may receive an honorable mention award.
 All first place and honorable mention maps will receive award certificates.

 Any student enrolled in a certificate program, undergraduate, or graduate/post-graduate program in any country who has not previously won first prize in either of the categories from this contest may enter.